The New School Overview

 What Is The New School Known For?

-- Students at New School University may have an easier time interacting with their teachers since the student to faculty ratio at the school is 10 to 1.
+- New School University has an impressive student to faculty ratio of 9 to 1.

-- The doctor's degree is the highest degree offered at New School University.
+- The highest award offered at New School University is the doctor's degree.

 The New School Rankings

-The following table lists the notable rankings from College Factual that New School University has received.
+The following table lists some notable awards New School University has earned from around the web.

 Where Is The New School?